Diana photographer Patrick Demarchelier dies age 78 - NewsBreak

 He also produced the cover for the 1991 December issue front cover of Vogue, which featured Diana.

+He helped shoot advertisement campaigns for Dior, Chanel, Yves Saint Laurent, Tommy Hilfiger and Carolina Herrera.

+His prowess in the industry even earned him a mention in the 2006 Devil Wears Prada film, when he is sought after by fashion juggernaut Miranda Priestly, played by Meryl Streep.

-Among those paying tribute to Demarchelier were models Vera Wang, Cindy Crawford and Hailey Bieber.
+Among those paying tribute to Demarchelier were US designer Vera Wang , and models including Bella Hadid, Cindy Crawford and Hailey Bieber.

+Wang said she was “saddened to the core” by the news and would “always treasure” Demarchelier’s talent and kindness.

+Sharing a picture of one of their final shoots together she wrote: “We began our fashion journey together on a SHOPHOUND shoot for American Vogue where he met his wife Mia.

 Comments / 0